 Pilate had condemned Christ to death under pressure from the chief priests and the crowd, who were shouting, “Crucify him!”
-Yet, it is important to remember that his death was not just their responsibility, or Pilate’s, but ours too.
-We are the reason he was crucified – “he was handed over to death for our sins.”
-(Romans 4:25)
+However, it’s important to remember that his death was not just their responsibility, or Pilate’s, but ours too.
+We are the reason he was crucified – “he was handed over to death for our sins” (Romans 4:25).

 Sign from the Old Testament